comp3004Final/comp3004Final/README.md

 ### Hi there 👋

+This is our final project code for COMP3004.
+AED simulator using C++ and QT Creator

 <!--
 **comp3004Final/comp3004Final** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.